 - Shown that the chromium dust is still found in homes across selected areas of Jersey City.

 “This is a story of large companies putting profits over people in the worst way.
 It’s a story of two companies that dumped massive quantities of toxic waste in the middle of a city, let it remain there for decades, delayed cleanups and put so many lives at risk.”

 The suit demands that defendants pay for periodic medical screenings for the early detection of cancer in exposed populations and pay damages to landowners whose properties have been devalued.
 The lawsuit also seeks punitive damages for defendants’ knowing and deliberate conduct in disposing and failing to properly remediate hexavalent chromium contamination in Jersey City.
-If you have been injured due to toxic dust in your home contact a reputable personal injury attorney in Boston today to find out your legal options.
+If you have been injured due to toxic dust in your home contact a reputable personal injury attorney today to find out your legal options.